lubeda/EspHoMaTriXv2/README.md

 ![sample image](./images/sample.png)

+If you like to tinker you can use the custom component even as a satelit voice control microphone.
+[Youtube](https://www.youtube.com/watch?v=CsOir14DCbM)

 ## Background

 There are some "RGB-matrices" status displays/clocks out there, the commercial ones from LaMetric and Ulanzi, also some very good DIY-alternatives.